 Or see if any of the hotels on Booking a free cancellation within a certain time frame as a way to get your proof of accommodation without blowing your entire budget.

-Step 3: Pay The Visa On Arrival Fee
+Step 3: Pay The Visa On Arrival for Iran Fee

 After receiving a piece of paper from the visa window that indicates how much your visa will cost, you’ll head to the bank window.